St. Cloud State University Policies & Procedures

 Applies To: Students, Faculty, Staff

-Responsible University Officer: Provost/Vice President for Academic Affairs
+Responsible University Officer: Interim Provost/Vice President for Academic Affairs

 Policy Contact: Office of Academic Affairs